VIRTUAL(5) VIRTUAL(5)

 Wget

-wget -O virtual.example http://exampleconfig.com/static/raw/postfix/rhel7/etc/postfix/virtual
+wget -O virtual.example https://exampleconfig.com/static/raw/postfix/rhel7/etc/postfix/virtual

 cURL

-curl http://exampleconfig.com/static/raw/postfix/rhel7/etc/postfix/virtual > virtual.example
+curl https://exampleconfig.com/static/raw/postfix/rhel7/etc/postfix/virtual > virtual.example